springrain/zorm/README.md

 If this value is set to true, the database will set the value to null, which conflicts with the field property not null.
 Therefore, an error is reported.

 shentong(Shenzhou General Data)Instructions:
-It is recommended to use official driver, configure zorm.DataSourceConfig DriverName:aci ,DBType:shentong
+It is recommended to use official driver, configure zorm.DataSourceConfig DriverName:aci ,Dialect:shentong

 gbase(GENERAL DATA)
 ~~The official golang driver has not been found yet.
-Please configure it zorm.DataSourceConfig DriverName:gbase ,DBType:gbase~~
+Please configure it zorm.DataSourceConfig DriverName:gbase ,Dialect:gbase~~
-Use odbc driver for the time being,DriverName:odbc ,DBType:gbase
+Use odbc driver for the time being,DriverName:odbc ,Dialect:gbase

 ## Database scripts and entity classes
 Generate entity classes or write manually, it is recommended to use a code generator ：